Chester Gould

 Chester Gould (/guːld/; November 20, 1900 – May 11, 1985) was an American cartoonist, best known as the creator of the Dick Tracy comic strip, which he wrote and drew from 1931 to 1977, incorporating numerous colorful and monstrous villains.

-Early life
+Early life and education

-Chester Gould was born to Gilbert R. Gould, the son of a minister, and Alice Maud (née Miller).
+Chester Gould was born to Gilbert R. Gould and Alice Maud (née Miller), in a log cabin outside Pawnee, Oklahoma.
 All four of his grandparents were pioneer settlers of Oklahoma.
-He was a Christian.

-Growing up, Gould and his family were members of the United Brethren Church.
+One grandfather was a minister, and Gould and his family were members of the United Brethren Church.

-His cousin Henry W. Gould is Professor Emeritus of Mathematics at West Virginia University.
+A cousin, Henry W. Gould, is Professor Emeritus of Mathematics at West Virginia University.